JuliaLang/julia/doc/src/manual/methods.md

 [...]
 ```

+The type parameter `T` in the signature of the function ensures that appending element `x` to `v` preserves the type of the new `v`.
+In the function signature, `[v..., x]`, the three dots `...` stand for the regular splatting operator, while the square brackets stand for the vector with all the elements of `v` unpacked and `x` appended to it.
+The meaning of `{T} = [v..., x]` is that all the elements of the vector are constrained to be of the same type.
+Note that `{T} = v` has a different meaning as `v` refers to the container and not its elements.
+Note also that `{T} = [v...]` would not quite work as intended because the method constructor does not yet know that `x` is to become an element of the new vector `v`.

-As you can see, the type of the appended element must match the element type of the vector it
-is appended to, or else a [`MethodError`](@ref) is raised.
-In the following example, the method type parameter
-`T` is used as the return value:
+If the type of the appended element does not match the element type of the vector it is appended to, a [`MethodError`](@ref) is raised.
+In the following example, the method type parameter `T` is used as the return value:

 ```jldoctest
 julia> mytypeof(x::T) where {T} = T